rclark/linux/readme.md

 ## Prerequisite

 You need to be running Docker.
 [Installation instructions are here](https://docs.docker.com/engine/installation/).
+You also need GNU readlink installed.
+I suggest `brew install coreutils`.

 ## Install and run